d-exclaimation/incicord/README.md

 - Cool
 - Relative time
+- API available
+- Concurrency involved with real life changes
-- idk, I am too lazy to check and
+- idk, I am too lazy to check and you probably see why

 ## Demo